 🤔 The Origins of the Roman Artichokes

-Artichokes are thought to be a domesticated version of the cardoon and have their root in Southern Italy.
+Artichokes are considered a domesticated version of the cardoon and are rooted in Southern Italy.

 At some point, locals developed a local artichoke variety in the coastal area near Rome.
 This cultivar is known as the carciofo romanesco (Roman artichoke) in recognition of its origins.

-You will find that the outer leaves are softer than those of the green ones meaning that we can eat most of the artichoke with little thrown away.
+You will find that the outer leaves are softer than the green ones, meaning that we can eat most of the artichoke with little thrown away.
 Luckily, this has led to them being cooked and eaten whole.

 Nothing is left to chance in preparing this fragrant and straightforward side dish:

 Choose a suitable variety of artichokes (the violet one AKA Romanesco artichoke).
-This variety is distinguished from the others by its rounder shape its thornless leaves.
+This variety is distinguished from the others by its rounder shape and its thornless leaves.

 Picking fresh parsley and mint (or even better: mentuccia), and using the right amount of garlic to flavor the inside.